claytondaley/DAM4/README.md

      - [] Reset password experience
  - [x] (using ZfcUserAdmin) Enhanced Authentication - Add compatible user admin screens (then hijack legacy URLs)
      - [] Upgrade to support ZfcUser 2.x
+ - [] Branding - Make it easy to brand aspects of the system including the logo, page titles, and other descriptions
+     - [] Ensure branding extends to ZfcUser
+     - [] Ensure branding extends to ZfcUserAdmin
+     - [] Ensure branding extends to future ZF2 modules
  - [] Settings Experience - Many (MANY!) of the settings in Legacy RS are set using global variables in a config.php file.
-DAM4 will provide a single, GUI-based setting experience combining settings from the database and the config.php file.
+DAM4 intends to provide a single, GUI-based setting experience combining settings from the database and the config.php file.
  - [] Enhanced Tracking - Support for tracking geographic search (currently !geo... keyword gets tracked like any search term)
  - [] Enhanced Tracking - Support for dynamic results in advanced search (currently tracked when user clicks through to the result set)